sunnyxw/bittigercs503_capstoneProject/week1/README.md

 What's been done:
     Config_service now hosts config information about: backend_server, news_recommendation_service, click_log_processor, and news_pipeline.

+    webServer, however, has a seperate config file within webserver folder.

 Where i stuck:
+    I intended to use the same config_service to config webServer as well.

-    When i try to utilize web_server_rpc_client to call config_service, i only get response json file within the function.
+    However,When i try to utilize web_server_rpc_client to call config_service, i only get response json file within the function.
 But out of the function scope, the json file cannot be read.

 Merits:
     Now it's easier to modify config constants for all the services.